Disney World Essentials: What to Pack in Your Disney Day Bag

 I absolutely recommend carrying a backpack, versus a cross-body purse or bag.

-In order to avoid getting a back or shoulder ache, you most definitely need to disperse the weight evening across your back, especially if touring for an entire day.
+In order to avoid getting a back or shoulder ache, you should disperse its weight evenly across your back, especially if you’ll be carrying it for an entire day.

-Purchasing a park bag that can double as a carry-on or a standard backpack once you’re home is a budget-friendly choice.
+Purchasing a park bag that can be reused as a carry-on or a standard backpack once you’re home is a budget-friendly choice.

-Here are the absolute must-haves to take with you when you spend the day at Walt Disney World!
+Here is an overview of the absolute must-haves to take with you when you spend the day at Walt Disney World!

 - Weather-related items